J-x-O/nixos-desktop/README.md

 - Boot the PC from a NixOS ISO.
 - Run ```nixos-generate-config --no-filesystems```
-- Take the resulting hardware-configuration.nix and create a new hardware config under modules/hardware.
-Use eiter one of the existing disk-layouts or create a new one tailored to the PC.
+- Take the resulting hardware-configuration.nix and create a new hardware config under hosts.